Home » New York » Prospect Park Zoo tickets

 Best time to visit Prospect Park Zoo

-The best time to visit Prospect Park Zoo is as soon as they open at 10 am.
+The best time to visit Prospect Park Zoo is as soon as it opens at 10 am.

 Early in the morning, the animals are most active, and crowds are just about getting in.